Marcrus813/HH-DAO/Note.md

     - Governor takes the proposal and take the proposal to `TimeLock` and enters vote pending state
     - `TimeLock` pends the proposal based on config, then execute to bring the proposal into voting state
     - User vote on the proposal
-    - Governor talis the votes and determines if the proposal passes based on quroum and majority
+    - Governor talis the votes and determines if the proposal passes based on quorum and majority
     - Governor tells TimeLock to enter queued state(can be invoked by any valid user)
     - `TimeLock` Pends queued state
     - Governor `execute()`(can be invoked by any valid user)